adriennehamrah/interview-prep/javascript_concepts.md

   - Trie data structures - deep frozen
     - Uses structural sharing to share reference memory locations
 - Reduces Side Effects
-  - Side effects are any app state change observable outside the function other than its return value
+  - Side effects are any app state change observable outside the function other than its return value.
     - Modifying external variable
     - Console logging
     - Writing to a file or network